Grendahl/t-rex-faq/README.md

 ## How can I add backup pools?
 Just add more pool sections (-o <pool info>) to your .bat file.
-Example: ```t-rex.exe -a ethash -o stratum+tcp://us1.ethermine.org:4444 -o stratum+tcp://us2.ethermine.org:4444 -o stratum+tcp://eu1.ethermine.org:4444```
+Example: ```T-Rex.exe -a ethash -o stratum+tcp://us1.ethermine.org:4444 -o stratum+tcp://us2.ethermine.org:4444 -o stratum+tcp://eu1.ethermine.org:4444```

 ## How can I run T-Rex as an administrator?
-There are several methods, but the most common way is to right click the t-rex.exe file, select Properties, select the Compatibility tab, and check the Settings box for "Run this program as an administrator".
+There are several methods, but the most common way is to right click the T-Rex.exe file, select Properties, select the Compatibility tab, and check the Settings box for "Run this program as an administrator".
 Then click OK.

 ## Where can I see WebUI for my miner?
 Open http://127.0.0.1:4067/ in a web browser on the mining machine.

 ## What do the lines on the graph mean?
-The newer versions of t-rex have both a mouseover tooltip and a key at the bottom to show what the colors mean.
+The newer versions of T-Rex have both a mouseover tooltip and a key at the bottom to show what the colors mean.

 In older versions that don't have these features, grey is power, blue is hashrate, red is average power, and green is average hashrate.

 ## What intensity or kernel should I use?
 T-Rex will run a benchmark when it's started and pick the best settings to run at.
-If you are using an external application to overclock your card(s), make sure you apply your overclock settings before you start t-rex.
+If you are using an external application to overclock your card(s), make sure you apply your overclock settings before you start T-Rex.
 If you're using T-Rex to overclock, it will do so before benchmarking.

 If you experience hashrate drop between releases make sure that the miner selects same kernel.
-If kernel differs for the new version then set proper kernel manually by adding a --kernel parameter to the t-rex startup arguments.
+If kernel differs for the new version then set proper kernel manually by adding a --kernel parameter to the T-Rex startup arguments.

 ## How do I run a benchmark?
-For Ethereum, you can start T-Rex with ```t-rex.exe -a ethash -B --benchmark-epoch 393``` and it will give you more reports on how fast it's working.
+For Ethereum, you can start T-Rex with ```T-Rex.exe -a ethash -B --benchmark-epoch 393``` and it will give you more reports on how fast it's working.
 This is great for tuning your cards.

 ## What is the difference between --lock-cclock and --cclock?